nvictor/gsn/README.md

 - Use `N(...)` only when the named pulse is present.
 - Use `U(...)` only for `&` upbeats in a `P4` feel.
 - Use `P8` when upbeats become primary felt pulses.
+- Use `P16` when sixteenth-note positions become primary felt pulses.
 - Omit neutral values by default.
 - Read tokens left to right.